mooreds/docs-1/references/connectors/stripe-documentation.md

 ## delete_account

-<p>With <a href="/docs/connect">Connect</a>, you may delete Custom accounts you manage.</p><p>Custom accounts created using test-mode keys can be deleted at any time.
-Custom accounts created using live-mode keys may only be deleted once all balances are zero.</p><p>If you are looking to close your own account, use the <a href="https://dashboard.stripe.com/account/data">data tab in your account settings</a> instead.</p>
+With Connect, you may delete Custom accounts you manage.Custom accounts created using test-mode keys can be deleted at any time.
+Custom accounts created using live-mode keys may only be deleted once all balances are zero.If you are looking to close your own account, use the data tab in your account settings instead.

 <details><summary>Parameters</summary>